-Grafting trees begin with healthy rootstock, which should be at least a few years old with firm straight trunk.
+Grafting trees begin with healthy rootstock, which should be at least a few years old with a firm, straight trunk.
 You must then find another tree, which can bear the fruit, referred to as the scion.
-Scions are usually second year wood with good leaf buds and about ¼ to ½ inches in diameter.
+Scions are usually second year wood with good leaf buds and about ¼ to ½ inch in diameter.
 It is important that this tree be closely related to the rootstock tree.

 After cutting a branch from the scion (diagonally), it is then placed into a shallow cut within the rootstock’s trunk.
 This is then binded together with tape or string.
 From this point on you wait until the two trees have grown together, with the scion branch now a branch of the rootstock.

 At this time all the top growth (from rootstock) above the graft is removed so that the grafted branch (scion) becomes the new trunk.
 This process produces a tree that has same genetics of the scion but the root system of the rootstock.

 Rootstock Revert: Trees Grafted Return to the Original